open-telemetry/opentelemetry-specification/specification/sdk-resource.md

 Required parameters:

-- a collection of name/value labels, where name and value are both strings.
+- a collection of name/value labels, where name is a string and value can be one
+  of: string, int64, double, bool.

 ### Merge